 The release of a report by the Senate Select Committee on Intelligence, dubbed the “C.I.A Torture Report” in December 2014 brought this into sharp focus, and raised many questions about the hidden truth of U.S. torture.
 Headlines around the world following the report included “Amerikas Schande” (America’s Shame), “A truly black day for the civilized West,” “The unholy methods of the CIA” and “U.S. uncovers the dirty war of the Bush Era” (from Austria’s ‘Kleine Zeitung’, the UK’s ‘Daily Mail,’ Colombia’s ‘El Tiempo’ and Spain’s ‘El Pais’ respectively).
 These bold headlines allude to a problem beyond the individuals, or “bad apples” involved or even the Central Intelligence Agency (CIA) asking questions of U.S. foreign policy and the administration at large.
 The report also kindled debate and renewed criticism from many in politics and academia, making it an important time to study the true nature of the history and character of torture in U.S. foreign policy.

 This thesis draws on two fundamental assertions from the existing literature on torture.
 The first is that torture is indeed a common part of U.S. interrogation policy, a fact that needs little further evidence given the twentieth century exposé of CIA torture in the “War on Terror.”
 The second is that torture in U.S. foreign policy is a matter of historical continuity.
 Historians have studied the modern history of torture in U.S. foreign policy or involving the U.S. abroad, arguing that a paradigm of physical and psychological brutality evolved out of the Cold War.
-This paradigm, they argue, was then propagated and reflected in programs and training across the globeincluding Vietnam, the Philippines, Latin America and, in the twentieth century, the Middle East in the “War on Terror.”
+This paradigm, they argue, was then propagated and reflected in programs and training across the globe, including Vietnam, the Philippines, Latin America and, in the twentieth century, the Middle East in the “War on Terror.”

 A great deal of the literature tells the story of American torture overseas throughout history, consequentially amplifying the need to understand not just the detail, but also the sources of this policy and its prevalence in the twenty-first century.
 The primary argument of this thesis is that the existence and persistence of torture in U.S. foreign policy is underpinned by similarly persistent elements of ideology and political culture; this cultural content thus explains the use of torture against perceived enemies and threats throughout U.S. history.
 As such, this thesis will study torture throughout U.S. history with a view to understanding the character of its use and justification.
 The purpose of this essay is to uncover and tie together literature and evidence on the historical, political and cultural background of torture and to analyze its relationship to the U.S. use of torture in the twenty-first century.